Encore Extreme Columbia

 In Columbia, SC NO outside food or beverages are allowed in the venue (other than personal water bottles for dancers.)
 The convention center is very strict about this policy and will ask you to throw away outside food if they see it.
 Concessions will be available in the venue for your convenience!

 Teacher wristbands and nametags will be mailed to studios that have more than 5 participants.
 These should be distributed to students before arriving at the venue.
-For students that are coming on their own or studios that have less than 5 participants, materials can be picked up in the lobby on Friday from 3:00-9:00 PM or Saturday starting at 7:45 AM.
+For students that are coming on their own or studios that have less than 5 participants, materials can be picked up in the lobby.
+Registration times will be noted on the final schedule.

 When arriving at the venue students should report to the ballroom assigned for their warm up.
 Individual students do not need to check in at the registration desk.
 Any registration issues should be handled by teachers.